What's Happening for Teens at the JCCSF?

-Camp and GenSF at the JCCSF are looking for talented, motivated teens in grades 9 and 10 to be Counselors-in-Training and teens in grades 11 and 12 to be Junior Counselors this summer.
+The JCCSF is looking for talented, motivated teens in grades 9 and 10 to be Counselors-in-Training and teens in grades 11 and 12 to be Junior Counselors this summer.
 Is that you?
 Take a look and see if this program is the right fit.
 More information available here.

 OPEN FOR REGISTRATION!
-Spring 2014 classes and workshops including Basics of Babysitting, Great White Sharks, Sculpting & Intro to Wheel, and more!
+Spring 2015 classes and workshops including Basics of Babysitting, Great White Sharks, Teen Yoga and more!
 For more information, click here.

 For only $125 a year enjoy:

 - Member pricing for Club 18, high school and JCCSF programs, including events, classes, camps, lectures and performances

 - Priority registration for popular entertainment such as Friday Night Fly